-Join Anthony Q. Artis for an in-depth discussion in this video Understanding camera moves, part of Foundations of Video: Cameras and Shooting.
+Join Anthony Q. Artis for an in-depth discussion in this video Understanding camera moves, part of Video Foundations: Cameras and Shooting.

 - Exploring the different types of video cameras